ELY3M/ACNH-Chat/README.md

 ## Installation

-   1. Download APK from release page.
+   1. Download APK from release page on your phone.
    2. allow APK from external source.
    3. install :)